ChristopherKlein0802/CarbonAware_FinOps_Local/docs/competitive-analysis.md

 - ✅ **Business-ready ROI calculations**

 **Academic Contribution:**
-This tool fills a significant **research gap** and provides a **practical implementation** that bridges the divide between financial and environmental cloud optimization.
+This research explores a potential gap in integrated financial and environmental cloud optimization methodologies.

 ---